-The costs of this service is from as little as 75p dependant on the value of the tickets in your booking.
+The cost of this service is from as little as 75p dependent on the value of the tickets in your booking.

-This service is provided by an independent third party specialist, Booking Protect and all claims and queries would be made directly through them.
+This service is provided by an independent third party specialist, Booking Protect, and all claims and queries should be made directly through them.

-Why are Tickets available at high prices on Secondary ticket sites?
+Why are tickets available at high prices on secondary ticketing sites?
 What measures are in place to reduce ticket reselling at inflated prices?

-This means you are being held in a queue for a booking session and should wait without refreshing your screen.
-Every time a new booking is completed the system will move to the next person waiting, this is your best opportunity to gain a ticket for a popular events.
-We cannot guarantee you a ticket for very popular events because the priority queue caters for all events currently on-sale and so ticket availability for an individual event may expire.
+This means you are being held in a queue for a booking session and should wait without refreshing your browser.
+Every time a new booking is completed the system will move to the next person waiting, so this is your best opportunity to gain a ticket for a popular event.
+We cannot guarantee you a ticket for very popular events because the priority queue caters for all events currently on sale and so ticket availability for an individual event may expire.

 Why is the website giving a server error message?
 How can tickets be bought in this instance?

 When we have shows that are particularly popular we receive a much higher than normal number of visits to our website and in particular the number of simultaneous requests for our booking pages.
 Initially, if you are unable to book you will be held in a priority queue.
 However, if the numbers of possible simultaneous bookers and those in the queue is exceeded you will then receive an error message.
 We have been working to minimise this possibility and on the rare occasions this does happen then you should refresh your screen and retry to select the event and try again.